subashkandasamy/BDD-SeleniumCucumberframeworkTestng/README.md

 Snappet Task

 # Automation Framework :
-• The BDD Framework was built with Selenium, Java , Cuccummber and TestNG.
+• The BDD Framework was build with Selenium, Java , Cucummber and TestNG.
 Required libraries are entered in the Maven POM file.

 • The Page Object Model approach was followed to build the Framework.